 Tiny changes do not cause this psychological cost (and can even be fun).
 Instead, they train your brain to think about things in the long term.
 For example, see how saving 50c a day adds up over a year ($182.50) and then over 10 years ($1825), and then if that were invested ($2522, again at 7%).

 This will shift your thinking over time – helping you apply that long-term thinking to more impactful decisions without much conscious effort.

 Short-term thinking is a natural reaction to danger, which means that crises like COVID-19 make us more susceptible to limiting our time horizons.
 But if you can train yourself to think about the long term, your future self will thank you.

-Celestyna Galicki is Research Lead at Te Ara Ahunga Ora, Commission for Financial Capability.
-She crunches data and keeps up with the research on how to be better with money.
+Celestyna Galicki is former Research Lead at Te Ara Ahunga Ora Retirement Commission, where she crunched data and kept across the research on how to be better with money.

 Guided by Matariki, it’s the perfect time to prepare ahead

 Do you use Buy Now, Pay Later or other debt for everyday items?

 My Money Sorted: Te Kahukura